Sucralose | Bad on Keto | Cravings | Insulin | Alternatives | Side Effects | Conclusion | FAQ | Studies

 Although it has been approved for over 20 years, numerous studies suggest that sucralose may have harmful side effects on human health.

-Therefore, we’ll take a closer look at how bad sucralose is and whether you should use the sweetener as a sugar substitute on keto in this article.
+Therefore, we’ll take a closer look at how bad sucralose is and whether you should use the sweetener as a sugar substitute for keto in this article.

 What Is Sucralose?

-Sucralose is better known by a sweetener brand you might recognize for its yellow packets – Splenda.
+Sucralose is better known as a sweetener brand you might recognize for its yellow packets – Splenda.

 Also, in Europe, sucralose is labeled under ingredients by E number 955.
 In the U.S., food producers must also mark the sweetener on the packaging.

-As its name suggests, sucralose is related to sugar but still has no calories.
+As its name suggests, sucralose is related to sugar but has no calories.

 It is produced by chlorinating sucrose.
 In short, chemics add chlorine atoms to regular sugar in the lab.